 - Wear and tear on cartilage: The cartilage disks that pad the TMJ can become displaced or worn, which could cause painful grinding of the jaw bone.

 - Grinding and clenching: One of the most common causes of TMJ disorders is the habitual grinding and clenching of teeth.
 Cartilage disks may have added wear and tear and may even lead to the dislocation of the jaw.

 What are the treatment options?

 TMJ Jaw Exercises: TMJ jaw exercises are created for a patient to eliminate clenching, correct problematic alignment, and to help the patient relax the jaw.
-Dr. Pearce at Serenity Dental in Rocklin will carefully and thoroughly provide patients with an appropriate series of exercises to practice in front of a mirror.
+Serenity Dental in Rocklin will carefully and thoroughly provide patients with an appropriate series of exercises to practice in front of a mirror.
 Over time, TMJ jaw exercises will teach a patient to not only stop clenching but will also give a patient control over jaw muscles.